rstacruz/til-2013/_posts/2015-05-25-markdown-in-jekyll.md

   input: GFM
 ```

 If you do, there's a great alternative.
 Name your HTML files as `.md`, which is fine, because Markdown will ignore HTML blocks by default.
 You can then opt into Markdown processing via `markdown="1"`.
+More info on this on Kramdown's [documentation].
 Hat tip to [@marksteve].

 ```html
 <div>